hanxiaomax/Learncpp_CN/docs/14-1-introduction-to-operator-overloading.md

 Finally, all operators keep their default precedence and associativity (regardless of what they’re used for) and this can not be changed.

-Some new programmers attempt to overload the bitwise XOR operator (^) to do exponentiation.
-However, in C++, operator^ has a lower precedence level than the basic arithmetic operators, which causes expressions to evaluate incorrectly.
+Some new programmers attempt to overload the bitwise XOR operator (`^`) to do exponentiation.
+However, in C++, `operator^` has a lower precedence level than the basic arithmetic operators, which causes expressions to evaluate incorrectly.

-In basic mathematics, exponentiation is resolved before basic arithmetic, so 4 + 3 ^ 2 resolves as 4 + (3 ^ 2) => 4 + 9 => 13.
+In basic mathematics, exponentiation is resolved before basic arithmetic, so `4 + 3 ^ 2` resolves as `4 + (3 ^ 2) => 4 + 9 => 13`.
-However, in C++, the arithmetic operators have higher precedence than operator^, so 4 + 3 ^ 2 resolves as (4 + 3) ^ 2 => 7 ^ 2 => 49.
+However, in C++, the arithmetic operators have higher precedence than `operator^`, so `4 + 3 ^ 2` resolves as (`4 + 3) ^ 2 => 7 ^ 2 => 49`.

-You’d need to explicitly parenthesize the exponent portion (e.g. 4 + (3 ^ 2)) every time you used it for this to work properly, which isn’t intuitive, and is potentially error-prone.
+You’d need to explicitly parenthesize the exponent portion (e.g. `4 + (3 ^ 2)`) every time you used it for this to work properly, which isn’t intuitive, and is potentially error-prone.

 Because of this precedence issue, it’s generally a good idea to use operators only in an analogous way to their original intent.

-Best practice
+!!! success "最佳实践"

 	When overloading operators, it’s best to keep the function of the operators as close to the original intent of the operators as possible.

 Furthermore, because operators don’t have descriptive names, it’s not always clear what they are intended to do.
 For example, operator+ might be a reasonable choice for a string class to do concatenation of strings.
 But what about operator-?
 What would you expect that to do?
 It’s unclear.

-Best practice
+!!! success "最佳实践"

 	If the meaning of an overloaded operator is not clear and intuitive, use a named function instead.

 Within those confines, you will still find plenty of useful functionality to overload for your custom classes!
 You can overload the + operator to concatenate your user-defined string class, or add two Fraction class objects together.
 You can overload the << operator to make it easy to print your class to the screen (or a file).
-You can overload the equality operator (==) to compare two class objects.
+You can overload the equality operator (`==`) to compare two class objects.
 This makes operator overloading one of the most useful features in C++ -- simply because it allows you to work with your classes in a more intuitive way.

 In the upcoming lessons, we’ll take a deeper look at overloading different kinds of operators.